puupee/puupee-api-go/docs/AbpApiDefinitionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAbpApiDefinitionRequest struct via the builder pattern

 Name | Type | Description  | Notes